carpentries-incubator/open-science-with-r/_episodes/07-github.md

 ## Inspect your repository

-Notice a few things in our repo here:
+Notice a few things in our Rstudio environment here:

-1. Our working directory is set to `~/github/my-repo`.
-This means that I can start working with the files I have in here without setting the filepath.
-This is that when we cloned this from RStudio, it created an RStudio project, which you can tell because:
+1. The working directory is set to `~/github/my-repo`.
+This means that I can start working with the files I have in here without setting the filepath explicitly.
+When we cloned the repository from Github using RStudio, Rstudio created an RStudio project, which you can tell because:
-    - `.RProj` file, which you can see in the Files pane.
+    - `.RProj` file, which you can see in the 'Files' pane.
     - The project is named in the top right hand corner
-1. We have a git tab!
-This is how we will interface directly to Github.com
+1. Rstudio adds a 'git' tab.
+This is how we will interface directly to [github.com/](https://github.com/).

 <img src="../img/RStudio_IDE_git.png" width="900px">